Steps for Developing a School Traffic Safety Plan

 - Public Health- Madison & Dane County

-- PTO/PTA representative
+- PTO/PTA representative (if appropriate)

 - Neighborhood Association representative